 We chose the second option, and soon our client and the owner of the dating app managed to make a detailed appeal to the right person.
 A few days later, the client's developer account was unblocked.

-We also removed the term “sex” and changed the chat scenarios titles.
-After that, our developers sent an updated .apk file for review.
-The submission process went without a hitch, and the app was published in both the App Store and the Google Play Store.
+We also removed the term “sex” and changed the chat scenarios' titles.
+After that, our developers sent a new APK file for review.
+The submission process went without a hitch, and the app was published on both the App Store and the Google Play Store.

 Country | Apps removed |